-While economic conditions have impacted earnings and ROE potential, much of the challenges community banks face in raising additional capital are a direct result of regulatory and legislative actions.
-Diminished expectations for earnings results in more difficulty attracting additional capital for our banks, dilutes existing shareholders and makes any capital acquisition significantly more costly.
+While economic conditions have impacted earnings and ROE potential, much of the challenges we face in raising additional capital are a direct result of regulatory and legislative actions.
+Diminished expectations for earnings results in more difficulty attracting additional capital, dilutes existing shareholders and makes any capital acquisition significantly more costly.
 The proposal should follow federal law and allow those entities with under \$15 Billion in assets to allow their TruPS to continue to qualify for tier 1 capital and follow their original scheduled maturities.

 Mortgage servicing asset deductions from capital could impact mortgage availability.
 Mortgage servicing assets (in excess of 10% of Common Equity Tier 1) will face new deductions from capital.
 Further, capital would be required against assets with credit enhancing representations and warranties, including mortgages sold to Fannie Mae, Freddie Mac, and third party aggregators.
-As previously discussed, this is one more potential hurdle and expense that could impact the cost and availability of mortgages.
-Additionally, this severe penalty is an attack on the high-quality nature of community bank servicing that ignores the fact that community bank servicers work diligently with borrowers to resolve payment problems to achieve a more favorable outcome for the customer.
+This is one more potential hurdle and expense that could impact the cost and availability of mortgages to consumers.
+This severe penalty is an attack on the high-quality nature of community bank servicing that ignores the fact that community bank mortgage loan servicers work diligently with borrowers to resolve payment problems to achieve a more favorable outcome for the customer.